veracity/veracity-documentation/sections/vap/admin-tab/resource.md

 ## Web App

 The "Web app" subtab shows all connections created in your VAP service.
+This tab is available on request, so if you don't have it, you can contact [VAP support](mailto:mailto:VAP@dnv.com) to request it.

 ## To create a new web connection